-The range of emotions it brings up is vast and they all tend to be powerful and hard to handle – grief, anger, frustration, impatience, jealousy, blame…
+The range of emotions brought up can be vast.
+Many are powerful and hard to handle – grief, anger, frustration, impatience, jealousy, blame…

-Some emotions are directed at ourselves, and some to the other person/people involved and the many hoops that have to be jumped through.
+Some emotions are directed at ourselves, some to the other person/people involved and/or about the many hoops that have to be jumped through.

 Do this releasing in private so it is uninhibited, here are some quick ideas

-- Write a lengthy rant at your partner and the situation on a piece of paper and destroy it.
+- Write a lengthy rant about everything on a piece of paper and destroy it.

-- Tapping is brilliant (EFT) – you can tap the various points while you rant and relief is perceptible.
+- Tapping is brilliant (EFT) – you can tap the various points while you rant – relief is perceptible.

-- Flower essences – such as Bach Rescue Remedy can ease some of the stress and anxieties and are easy to get.
+- Flower essences – such as Bach Rescue Remedy or Alaskan Soul Support can ease some of the stress and anxieties.

-Some people will throw more rubbish back at you because they want to turn the conversation around to them and belittle what you are feeling.
-That just adds to your pain so is no help to you at all.
+Some people will add to your mental angst.
+They turn the conversation around to them and it will feel as though they are belittling your feelings.
+That lack of empathy can just add to your pain and is no help to you at all.
 You will be better putting on a brave face to those people rather than blurting out all your feelings.

 What you need is someone who will listen and empathise with you without offering suggestions.

-My inspirations for this are Mike Dooley, Abraham-Hicks, Anita Moorjani, Joe Dispenza and other Hay House authors.
+My inspirations for this are Mike Dooley, Abraham-Hicks, Anita Moorjani, Joe Dispenza, Alberto Villoldo, Jane Robertson (Seth books) and other authors.